-The ground is thawing, the snow is melting, and the land around the Great Lakes is getting soft.
+The leaves are changing colour, the land around the Great Lakes is soft, and many animals are scurrying around, preparing for the long winter ahead.
 Now is the time to get out to the lakes for a walk along the nearby trails.
 But this time, aim your eyes at the ground.

 What do you see?

-There are so many animals that call the Great Lakes home, and many are just emerging from their winter hideaways.
+There are so many animals that call the Great Lakes home.
 There’s a good chance that you will see some animal tracks along the muddy trail.

 Each paw/hoof print is different.
 Here is a simple guide for identifying those unique shapes.
 Save these images to your phone so that you can have them with you on your next walk.